kuzn5298/kuzn.dev/content/projects/ConduitAngular/index.md

 -   **Interactive Feeds**: Display of personalized article feeds with filters for tags and author preferences.
 -   **Responsive Design**: Ensure the application looks and performs well across devices.
 -   **Component-Based Redesign**: Transition to Angular Material for improved UI/UX.
+-   **Page and Theme Transitions**: Add smooth transitions between pages and when changing the theme using the View Transition API.

 ## Technology Stack